How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 15

 To use your VM in your physical network environment in the Networking Settings window, tick Custom Settings and make the relevant settings.
-Or you can continue the installation by selecting Typical Settings in general.
+You can also continue the installation by selecting Typical Settings in general.

 Typical Network Settings